bitcoinzh/bitcoinzh/china-talks-bitcoin/_posts/longform/2016-01-30-chinese-response-to-bitcoin-classic-hard-fork.md

 After a hard fork, continuing to abandon the old client and mining will cost a fortune, revenue will drop by three quarters.

-It's not easy to just return the mining hardware you've bought yourself.
+It's not easy to just return the mining hardware you've bought.
 Do you think those 26% are just idiots who'd rather jump off a cliff to a hard fork with three quarters less network power, so also less secure, and when the price inevitably will fall?
 Then why do you think they're insisting?

 The reason they buy the hardware is to make money mining.
 If it wasn't for the money, they wouldn't do it.